Beansprout Company™ Code

 7.2 Subject to any legal or regulatory requirements, a Beansprout may pre-place additional securities or further Shares for cash conditional on Permitted Transaction Completion providing that the issue price of such securities or Shares is not lower than the IPO Price.

 8 Permitted Transaction

 8.1 A Permitted Transaction must:

-(c) be undertaken (unless otherwise agreed by a majority of the Beansprout Shareholders in General Meeting) substantially via the issue of Beansprout Shares at no less than the Issue Price;
+(c) be undertaken (unless otherwise agreed by a majority of the Beansprout Shareholders in General Meeting) for a consideration to be satisfied substantially by the issue of Beansprout Shares at no less than [the IPO Price;

-(ii) If not in accordance with either the Investing Policy or sections 8.1(a) or 8.2(b) above, by a 66.6% vote by Beansprout Shareholders in General Meeting; and
+(ii) if not in accordance with either the Investing Policy or section 8.1(b) above, by way of a special resolution; and

-(iii) If applicable, such additional shareholder approval as is required to comply with the provisions of any applicable laws or regulations.
+(iii) of such other matters as may be required to comply with the provisions of any applicable laws or regulations.